About

-Flora’s Forum was created by Sandra Knauf, editor and publisher of Greenwoman Magazine.
-Her idea, inspired by Garden Rant, was to create a group blog that would celebrate gardening art and knowledge, and the 21st century quest for sustainability.
-It would be a place where talented artists, avid gardeners, and curious readers (often found all rolled up into one) could share, learn, laugh, inspire, and be inspired.
+Flora’s Forum was created by Sandra Knauf, author and owner of Greenwoman Publishing.
+Her idea was to create a group blog that would celebrate the connection between gardening and art.
+It would be a place where talented artists, avid gardeners, green activists, and curious readers (often found all rolled up into one) could share, learn, laugh, inspire, and be inspired.

 She will be joined by a talented group of regular contributors (see below) who will share their expertise and passion.

-We also welcome guest posts–if you have a brilliant and/or fun idea, write us!
+We welcome guest posts–if you have a story or a fun idea, write us!

 We want it to be one BIG garden party.